utkarshyadav5/chat-app/README.md

 # Chat App
-A simple chat app using Node.js and Websocket.io
+A simple chat app using Node.js and Websocket.io.

-## The Chat app will have allow you to chat with your friends without a login.
+The Chat app will allow you to chat with your friends without a login.
 A login system will be added soon.

 ## Requirements
 * **nodejs**